This post may contain affiliate links. Please read our disclosure policy.

 • Accessible Pantry Picks: This recipe eliminates the need for a special grocery run, utilizing ingredients that most people already have in their pantry or can easily find at a local store.

-This section provides a quick rundown of the ingredients used in this small batch meat sauce recipe.
+This section provides a quick rundown of the ingredients used in this small batch spaghetti sauce recipe.
 For complete measurements and step-by-step instructions, please scroll to the recipe card located at the bottom of this post.

 • Olive Oil: Extra virgin olive oil is my go-to for this simple meat sauce recipe.
 It’s less processed, rich in nutrients, and adds a robust olive flavor.
 If you don’t have it on hand, light olive oil will also do the trick.